-- fresh dates intended for export to Australia and their associated packaging are not contaminated by quarantine pests or regulated articles (as defined in ISPM 5: Glossary of phytosanitary terms (FAO 2017)). - unprocessed packaging material (for example, unprocessed plant materials which are not permitted entry, or may vector pests identified as not being on the pathway, or pests not known to be associated with fresh dates) is not imported with the fresh dates. - all wood material used in packaging of fresh dates complies with the Australian Government Department of Agriculture and Water Resources conditions. - secure packaging is used during storage and transport to Australia to prevent re-infestation during storage and transport, and escape of pests during clearance procedures on arrival in Australia.
-All packaging must meet Australia's general import conditions for fresh fruits and vegetables, which are available on the Australian Government Department of Agriculture and Water Resources website. - the packaged fresh dates are labelled with sufficient identification for purposes of traceability.
+• fresh dates intended for export to Australia and their associated packaging are not contaminated by quarantine pests or regulated articles (as defined in ISPM 5: Glossary of phytosanitary terms (FAO 2018)).

+- unprocessed packaging material (for example, unprocessed plant materials which are not permitted entry, or may vector pests identified as not being on the pathway, or pests not known to be associated with fresh dates) is not imported with the fresh dates. - all wood material, containers and transport methods (non-commodity) used in packaging of fresh dates complies with the Non-commodity information requirements policy (Department of Agriculture and Water Resources 2016a) - secure packaging is used for export of fresh dates to Australia to prevent re-infestation during storage and transport, and to prevent escape of pests during clearance procedures on arrival in Australia.
+All packaging must meet Australia's secure packing options published on BICON at https://bicon.agriculture.gov.au/BiconWeb4.0/ViewElement/Element/Index?elementPk=1 55045&caseElementPk=908972. - the packaged fresh dates are labelled with sufficient identification for purposes of traceability.
 This may include:

-- for treated product: the treatment facility name/number and treatment identification reference/number for commodity where the measures include plantation freedom/area freedom: the plantation's reference/number

-- for commodity where phytosanitary measures are applied at the packing house: packing house reference/number.
+- for treated product: the treatment facility name/number and treatment identification reference/number for commodity where the measures include plantation freedom/area freedom: the plantation's reference/number for commodity where phytosanitary measures are applied at the packing house: packing house reference/number.